vitotai/BrewPiLess/README.md

 *cooling/heating actuator PINs are configurable.

 Note: The GPIOs of ESP8266 are not all **General Purpose**.
 Some of them has special functions, and might not be usable.
 For example, some PINs on my NodeMcu board don't work normally.
 **!!Important !!** It is hightly recommended to pull up GPIO0 and GPIO2 while pull down GPIO15 so that the system will start up normally instead of staying in bootrom mode in case the system crashes.
-Updating the system configuration and firmware also result in restart of system, and sometimes this issue happens if the circuit isn't implementated.
+Updating the system configuration and firmware also results in restart of system, and sometimes this issue happens if the circuit isn't implementated.
 Check this url for detail information: https://github.com/esp8266/Arduino/blob/master/doc/boards.md#minimal-hardware-setup-for-bootloading-and-usage

 **!!
 The rotary encoder is not supported by directly connecting it to ESP8266.
 That will prevents ESP8266 to boot up when the rotary encoder is at certain positions.!!**

 ## Support of Rotary Encoder
-Due to the special usage at bootup of GPIO0,2,15(D3,D4,D8), they can't be used as inputs of rotary encoder.
-One of the solution is by an IO Expander.
+Due to the special usage at bootup of GPIO0,2,15(D3,D4,D8), they can't be used as inputs for rotary encoder.
+One of the solution is buy an IO Expander.
 Currently, PCF8574 is supported if you really need the rotary encoder.
-You have to change the compile options in Config.h to enable this feature.
+You will have to change the compile options in Config.h to enable this feature.
 ## Wake-up button
-Without a rotary encoder input, the backlight of LCD wil never turned-off because there is no way to "wake" it up.
+Without a rotary encoder input, the backlight of the LCD will never be turned-off because there is no way to "wake" it up.
 Since BrewPiLess can be controlled by network easily, the rotary encoder seems unnecessary.
-Wake-up button is a solution for this.
+A wake-up button is a solution for this.
 The button connects to D3 by default and grounds D3 when pushed.

 ## Logging temperature data to Google Sheets
 Due to the resource limit of ESP8266, establishment of **HTTPS** connection while serving other functions will crash the system.